-Performance outcomes 6 Acceptable outcomes

-(h) the minimisation of ea other alterations to the environment; e natural

-the risk of introducing spreading weeds and animals; and pest

-noise, vibration or dus associated with transp infrastructure such as roads or railway lines. oort major

-Ameni ty

-PO14 Development maintains a hi amenity within the site and v surrounding area, having reg vithin the No acceptable outcome nominated.

-(a) noise and air quality;

-(b) traffic and parking;

-(c) visual impact;

-(d) privacy, overlooking a (e) access to daylight, su air circulation;

-(f) hours of operation;

-(g) odour and emissions;(h) lighting. and

-Editor's note-Applicants may be re engage specialists to provide detail investigations into the above matter demonstrate compliance with this p outcome. ed rs in order to

-Enviro nmental significance

-PO15 Development on land contai Matter of State Environment Significance (MSES), includ identified on SPP mapping - Environment and Heritage (I or within an MSES watercou area, maintains or enhances environmental values throug minimising potential impacts values.
-Note-A site investigation may be re establish the values of the land. al ing as Biodiversity) irse buffer is the is in is on these No acceptable outcome nominated.
+Performance outcomes Acceptable outcomes (h) the minimisation of earthworks or other alterations to the natural environment; (i) the risk of introducing or spreading weeds and pest animals; and (j) noise, vibration or dust emissions associated with transport infrastructure such as major roads or railway lines.
+Ameni ty PO14 Development maintains a high level of amenity within the site and within the surrounding area, having regard to: (a) noise and air quality; (b) traffic and parking; (c) visual impact; (d) privacy, overlooking and outlook; (e) access to daylight, sunlight and air circulation; (f) hours of operation; (g) odour and emissions; and (h) lighting.
+Editor's note-Applicants may be required to engage specialists to provide detailed investigations into the above matters in order to demonstrate compliance with this performance outcome.
+No acceptable outcome nominated.
+Enviro nmental significance PO15 Development on land containing a Matter of State Environmental Significance (MSES), including as identified on SPP mapping - Environment and Heritage (Biodiversity) or within an MSES watercourse buffer area, maintains or enhances the environmental values through minimising potential impacts on these values.
+Note-A site investigation may be required to establish the values of the land.
+No acceptable outcome nominated.